jnsstnbrg/beer-crawler/README.md

 # beer-crawler

-> Crawls [systemizr.se](https://systemizr.se/releases) for beer news
+> Uses [bolaget.io](https://bolaget.io/) to check for beer news

-This project consists of a AWS Lambda function which crawls systemizr.se for beer news and publish them to a Slack channel.
+This project consists of a AWS Lambda function which uses bolaget.io API to check for beer news and posts them to a Slack channel.

 ## Install